johnpaulwick/ML-Predictive-Models-For-Cancer/Final-Project.md

 # 4 Principal Component Analysis

-*Perform a PCA analysis on the data and explain whether there are any data attributes that are separated into different clusters by the PCA analysis.
-Please explain why exploring this is important for model building.*

 The final portion of data processing and exploration, before model building and testing, is Principal Component Analysis.
 In the code below, I perform a PCA on the full training dataset, and color by